stephen1cowley/doubt-injection/README.md

 ## Evaluation Code
-This repository contains the evaluation scripts used in obtaining all results shown in the research paper, primarily on AIME 2024 and SimpleBench.
+This repository contains the evaluation scripts used in obtaining all results provided in the research paper, primarily on AIME 2024 and SimpleBench.
+Additional scripts used to obtain motivating results, analyse the ideas explored in CoT responses, make changes to the formatting of result files are provided in `additional_results/`.

+### To run
 First install PyTorch from the official website.
 Then:
 ```
 pip install numpy pandas transformers protobuf sentencepiece